ping-localhost/anonymizer-bundle/README.md

 - [License](#license)

 # Installation
 Installation of the bundle can be done using `composer` and is the recommended way of adding the bundle to your application.
-To do so, in your command line enter the project directory and execute the following command to download the latest stable version of this bundle:
+To do so, in your command line enter the project directory and run the following command to download the latest stable version of this bundle:

 ```bash
 $ composer require ping-localhost/anonymizer-bundle